Listed in: Black Studies, as BLST-204 | Music, as MUSI-105

 Olabode F. Omojola (Section 01)

 (Offered as BLST 204 [A] and MUSI 105) This course focuses on twentieth-century African popular music; it examines musical genres from different parts of the continent, investigating their relationships to the historical, political and social dynamics of their respective national and regional origins.
 Regional examples like highlife, soukous, chimurenga, and afro-beate will be studied to assess the significance of popular music as a creative response to social and political developments in colonial and postcolonial Africa.
 The course also discusses the growth of hip-hop music in selected countries by exploring how indigenous cultural tropes have provided the basis for its local appropriation.
 Themes explored in this course include the use of music in the construction of identity; popular music, politics and resistance; the interaction of local and global elements; and the political significance of musical nostalgia.

-Online elements of the course will be conducted via Zoom and the course website.
+Fall semester.
 Limited to 30 students.
-Fall semester.
 Five College Professor Omojola.

-If Overenrolled: Priority to Black Studies and Music majors and then by class, seniors, juniors, etc.
+How to handle overenrollment: Priority to Black Studies and Music majors and then by class, seniors, juniors, etc.